 But bottom line, I think the whole evolution underscore how important photographs are to us as human beings.
 One of the first cognitive abilities an infant has is the capability to identify faces.
 Photos are our “relics” of human relationships.
 We want to capture and have these touchstones with us to reconnect with important moments in our lives.

 I realized my interest in photography as a child.
 As an emerging artist, I created my own darkroom in my basement when I was about 13 years old.
-It seems so prehistoric now: I went to the library and studied all those books about chemicals, enlargers, dodging, burning.
-I used my babysitting money and bought subscriptions to (it seems) dozens of photography and camera magazines (yes–they actually had dozens of photography magazines) with bold and busy ads for camera shops in New York—it all seemed exotic to a teen from Omaha, NE.
+It seems so prehistoric now: I went to the library and studied all the books about chemicals, and enlargers, techniques such as dodging, and burning.
+I used my hard-earned babysitting money and bought subscriptions to (it seems) dozens of photography and camera magazines (yes–they actually we used to have dozens of photography magazines). they featured bold and busy ads for camera shops in New York—it all seemed exotic to a teen from Omaha, NE.

-I then taught photography, used photography in my art, and cherished the art form.
-And, sad to say, the whole field of black and white photography–and film– is almost a relic now, too.
-It is challenging and a hassle to get a lab to process black and white film.
-Although, Dwayne’s in Parsons, Kansas, still has it listed on it’s website as of February, 2017.
+In school and after graduating, I taught photography, used photography in my art, and cherished the art form.
+And, as we know, the whole field of black and white photography–and film– is almost a relic now.
+It is challenging to find a lab to process black and white film.
+Although, Dwayne’s in Parsons, Kansas, still has it listed on it’s website as of December, 2017.

-So for me, and everyone who has loved the absolute magic of being in a darkroom and watching an image appear on the paper, it is a complicated emotional transition to see the world changing from Kodachrome and film to digital.
+For everyone who has loved the absolute magic of standing in a darkroom watching an image appear on the sheet of photography paper, it is a loss to not have film easily available.
+Just as it’s a complicated emotional transition to see the world changing from movie film to digital.

-I don’t have to discuss the pluses and minuses—but I’d be interested in your thoughts on the topic.
-Yet, it’s a reality.
-I just hope something else comes along that will have some of the same magic as the chemistry of a latent image emerging from nothing.
+I’d be interested in your thoughts on the topic.
+I hope something else comes along that will have some of the same magic as the astonishing vision of an image emerging on paper from nothing.

-And, I have to again pay homage to the pioneers such as Nicéphore Niépce, Eadweard Muybridge, Dorothea Lange, Margaret Bourke-White, Cartier-Bresson, and Steve McCurry with the last roll of Kodachrome.
+And, I have to again pay homage to the pioneers of photography such as Nicéphore Niépce, Eadweard Muybridge, Dorothea Lange, Margaret Bourke-White, Cartier-Bresson, and Ansel Adams.
+Also, I have to acknowledge Steve McCurry with the last roll of Kodachrome.

 To see a documentary video about how he used the last roll, watch “The End of An Era.”